 Muscle health: Vitamin D improves muscle function and strength.
 It also reduces the risk of falls by maintaining postural stability.

 Cardiac health: Low level of vitamin D increases the risk of cardiovascular diseases.
-It regulates the blood pressure, reduces the level of parathyroid hormone, and improves vascular compliance.
+It regulates blood pressure, reduces the level of parathyroid hormone, and improves vascular compliance.

 Kidney health: Vitamin D plays a role in maintaining kidney health.
 Further, the kidney converts vitamin D into its active form.